-Thus, I am convinced that physical stores will be a very important element in the mix in our cities and city centers also in the future.
+Thus, I am convinced that physical stores will be very important elements in the mix in our cities and city centers also in the future.

-How does the Corona crisis affect the viability of retail?
+How does the Corona crisis affect the viability of trade?

-“In the wake of the pandemic, the natural flow of visitors to city centers malls and stores has changed.
+“In the wake of the pandemic, the natural flow of visitors to city centers and trade areas has changed.
 As a result, many physical stores have experienced reduced sales while e-commerce clearly got a boost.
-Consumers of older age, who previously did not shop online, have done so now which added a new audience.
+Much older who previously did not shop online have done so now, which added a new audience.
 Above all, we see this in groceries.
-In some places, there is a reported increase of 700 percent in the older segment.
+In some places, there is reported an increase of 700 percent in the older segment.

 At the same time, there has been a break in shopping in general during the crisis, many are waiting to shop at all, which means that several e-retailers have also been affected negatively by the Corona crisis.

 In addition, many have shopped cheaper in general, so we shop not only less but differently during the crisis.
-In parallel with that, many brands are challenged and have problems with liquidity.
-We also see that new creativity is born.
-Many come together and find new ways to collaborate.
-We can see new digital solutions, where online and offline are woven together.
+In parallel with that many brands are challenged and have problems with liquidity, then we also see that new creativity is born.
+Many come together and find new ways to collaborate, it pops up new digital solutions, where online and offline are woven together.

-At AMF Fastigheter we, for example, were quick to set up a physical service for everyone at our shopping centers, where consumers can call for help and have the purchased foods sent home to the door.
+We at AMF Fastigheter, for example, were quick to set up a physical service for everyone at our shopping places, where consumers can call for help and have the purchased foods sent home to the door.
 This has been much appreciated in these times.
-We also see stores that move parts of their supply and sales outside the store.
+We also see stores that move parts of their range and sales outside the store.

 What measures need to be taken to make the physical stores flourish again?

-“We naturally hope that the infection curve continues to fall so that the visitor flows can return to a more normal degree.
+“We naturally hope in the first place that the infection curve continues to fall so that the flows can return to more normal ones.
 But when it comes to development going forward, there is no one-sided solution to lean on.
 It will rather be about a combination of different things.
-What everyone is talking about today is that the focus on the experience is becoming increasingly important to attract visitors to shopping centers.
+What everyone is talking about today is that the focus on the experience is becoming increasingly important to attract visitors to the shopping center.
 Many people talked about this before Corona, but I think it will be accentuated even more when we so slowly return to some form of normalization.
-The very purpose of the store and why visitors should go there are changing.
+The very purpose of the store and why you should go their changes.

 I also believe that many will realize the value of a well-functioning and developed e-commerce and that online and offline can reinforce each other.
-But it is also about building an increased understanding of different types of customer behavior by working more data-driven to learn more about the customers and their needs.
-This has been done for a long time in terms of web development when it comes to e-commerce, where most companies have an iron grip on how customers behave.
-Their preferences, various frequencies, who they are (demographics), and more.
+But it is also about building an increased understanding of different types of customer behavior by working more data-driven to learn more about the customer and its needs.
+This has been done for a long time in terms of web development and when it comes to e-commerce, where most companies have an iron grip on how customers behave, what preferences and what frequency they have and what they are (demographics), and more.
 Here you do not have to the same extent the same control in the physical store.
-This is because physical stores have not had the same technical support for it.
-Plus the fact that it has traditionally simply not worked that way.”
+It is simply because there has not in the same way been technical support for it, plus the fact that it has traditionally simply not worked that way.”

 What is stopping them?

-“The challenges can, for example, be time, money, and knowledge.
-The challenges are probably different depending on the type of retailer we are talking about.
-The small brands with one or a few individual stores probably have not the same power and muscle that the large chains have, when it comes to investing in technology and working with analysis.
+“The challenges can be, for example, time, money, and knowledge.
+The challenges probably look different depending on the type of retailer we are talking about.
+The small brands with one or a few individual stores probably do not have the same power and muscle that the large chains have when it comes to investing in technology and working with analysis.